Plant stem cell extracts vs PTT-6® vs epidermal growth factors : How they interact with our skin

 There are a few things scientists and clinicians want to see when measuring the success of a skin repair product.
 Among these are fast wound healing and healthy cell turnover.
 Skincare consumers look for different measures of success when choosing a skin care product.
-Those concerned with aging symptoms—such as wrinkles, thinning skin, and age spots—look for visible results in diminishing these signs of degeneration.
+Those concerned with ageing symptoms—such as wrinkles, thinning skin, and age spots—look for visible results in diminishing these signs of degeneration.
 The interesting thing is, the same repair and regenerative agents in our body that repair wounds are the same ones helping us maintain youthful skin.

 We come equipped, biologically, to self-heal and regenerate thanks to these stem cells.
 However, we know that as our ability to heal diminishes with age, so does our skin’s ability to regenerate, resulting in the loss of our youthful, healthy glow.
 Aged, thin skin with lines is as much a sign of the diminishing numbers of stem cells in our body, as a wound that does not heal as quickly.

 The cosmeceutical industry is more than aware of the scientific miracle of stem cells on skin.
-This explains the proliferation of ‘stem cell skincare’ over the years; products that claim to be able to replicate the work that our own aged stem cells used to do.
+This explains the proliferation of ‘stem cell skincare’ over the years; products that claim to be able to replicate the work that our own stem cells used to do.
 The term ‘stem cell’ has thus been used to describe the workings of their products, though many brands are far from delivering anything close to stem cell technology to consumers’ skin.
 The informed consumer knows to further investigate these claims.

 It would be hard to believe, from reading the marketing materials of skincare brochures, that stem cells are actually quite challenging to harvest.
 From the overuse of the term 'stem cell technology' to describe the action of skin hydration to sun protection, one would think that stem cells were abundant and freely available.
 The truth is: stem cells are rare, difficult to extract, and hard to purify.

 Past sources of stem cells have produced such limited quantities that stem cell technology has only really been applied in scientific and medical therapies.
 The most common source of stem cells used in these therapies are from bone marrow which is usually derived from adult donors.
-It is a painful process of stem cell extraction with a low yield, which is why skincare applications using bone marrow stem cells are virtually non-existent.
+It is a painful process of stem cell extraction with a low yield, which is why skincare applications using bone marrow stem cells are rare.

 Without a source of mammalian or human stem cells for research, many beauty and cosmeceutical brands have turned to plant stem cells and their derivatives to create skincare lines.
 There is a difference, however, in how plant cells interact with skin.
 The process is unlike the communicative synergies found between mammalian or human-derived stem cells and human skin.

-Many CALECIM® patients wonder about the differences between plant stem cells and mammalian stem cells, as well as their skin-restoring abilities on our skin.
+Many CALECIM® users wonder about the differences between plant stem cells and mammalian stem cells, as well as their skin-restoring abilities on our skin.
 Here, we offer a quick comparison of these two sources and the role they both play in maintaining healthy skin.

 It’s important to understand that plant stem cells are fundamentally different from the stem cells found in our bodies.
 Both stem cell types produce biochemicals called cytokines that ‘signal’ and communicate with our other cells, however, plant stem cell signals are directed at other cells of the plant, and have little if any effect on mammalian cells.

-Likewise, between mammalian species, stem-cell derived cytokines and growth factors are easily recognized by other mammalian cells, but not by plant cells.
+Likewise, between mammalian species, stem-cell derived exosomes and growth factors are easily recognized by other mammalian cells, but not by plant cells.
 Overall, although the amino acid building blocks to produce these proteins are the same, the eventual proteins produced have a different structural configuration which fundamentally changes the intercellular ‘language’ and thus the ability to communicate with each other.

 There are many recognized botanical ingredients that are proven to be beneficial to our skin.
 Moisturizing ingredients, as well as vitamin extracts and plant oils have unique abilities to protect our skin from damage and dehydration.